About ELA

 VISION

 To cultivate a world where every girl emerges as a confident, empowered leader, equipped with the knowledge, skills, and support network to excel in Science, Technology, Engineering, and Mathematics (STEM) fields.
-Through innovative STEM education, mentorship, and advocacy, we envision a future where gender equality is not just a goal but a lived reality, where girls' unique talents and perspectives are celebrated and leveraged to drive advancements in STEM and create positive change in every facet of society.
+Through innovative STEM education, mentorship, and advocacy, we envision a future where sex equality is not just a goal but a lived reality, where girls' unique talents and perspectives are celebrated and leveraged to drive advancements in STEM and create positive change in every facet of society.

 ONLY 9% of STEM workers are Black.